-Measure 1/2 cup for PVA washable school glue into a bowl.
+STEP 1: Measure 1/2 cup PVA washable school glue and add to a bowl.
 Mix with 1/2 cup of water.

-Stir in 1/4 tsp of baking soda (can use 1/2 tsp for thicker slime).
+STEP 2: Stir in 1/4 tsp of baking soda (You can use 1/2 tsp for thicker slime).

-Time for the slime activator (contact or saline solution)!
+STEP 4: Time to add the slime activator (contact or saline solution)!
 Stir in 1 tablespoon and continue to stir until a blob of slime forms.
 Note that adding 1/2 tablespoon will make slime even stretchier but stickier initially.
 We often prefer to use less solution with clear glue.

 Don’t throw away your fun mix-ins after you are done with the slime!
 Rinse and re-use for another cool slime theme!
 Your kids will actually enjoy digging out the fun mix-ins, and then you can give them a bath in soapy water!

 I get a ton of questions regarding how long does slime last?.
 Typically slime recipes can last for a few weeks and we have had some last for several months!

 That question usually leads to, how do I store my slime?
 We use reusable containers in either plastic or glass.
 Make sure to keep your slime clean and it will last for several weeks.
 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store or even Amazon.
 For large groups, we have used condiment containers as seen here.